actions/toolkit/packages/cache/README.md

 ##### Cache segment restore timeout

-Starting `v3.0.5` of `actions/toolkit`, in case any issue occurs while downloading the cache, the download will be aborted by default within 1 hour if any `segment` doesn't download completely.
-A `segment` is limited to size of `1GB` for a `32-bit` runner and `2GB` for a `64-bit` runner.
-So for any cache that exceeds the size of one segment, multiple segments will be downloaded in sequence to complete the download.
+Version `v3.0.4` of cache package introduces a segment download timeout.
+A cache gets downloaded in multiple segments of fixed sizes (`1GB` for a `32-bit` runner and `2GB` for a `64-bit` runner).
+Sometimes, a segment download gets stuck which causes the workflow job to be stuck forever and fail.
+The segment download timeout will allow the segment download to get aborted and hence allow the job to proceed with a cache miss.

-To customise the `segment` download timeout, an environment variable `SEGMENT_DOWNLOAD_TIMEOUT_MINS` needs to be set with the timeout minutes.
-This way the download wouldn't get stuck forever and proceed to next step in the workflow without any problem.
+Default value of this timeout is 1 hour and can be customized by specifying an [environment variable](https://docs.github.com/en/actions/learn-github-actions/environment-variables) named `SEGMENT_DOWNLOAD_TIMEOUT_MINS`.